estark37/estark37.github.io/_posts/2021-03-14-tips-for-reading-web-standards.md

 phrase like “web browser” for “user agent”.
-Another example is “browsing context” in [HTML](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context), which (as the spec notes) you can often think of as a tab or window in a browser.
+Another example is “browsing context” in [HTML](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context), which (as the spec notes) you can often think of as a frame, either top-level or embedded, within a browser window or tab.
 Usually, I find that making these substitutions as I read improves my comprehension.
+(Thanks to Nasko Oskov for a correction in this paragraph.)

 One final tip: spec editors usually don’t bite, and their documents aren’t set in stone.
 If you find a problem with a spec, whether it’s a typo or a major